Courtney Paris: National team career

 Paris was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mayaguez, Puerto Rico.
 The event was held in August 2004, when the USA team defeated Puerto Rico to win the championship.
 Paris was the second leading scorer for the team, averaging 15.8 points per game.

 Paris continued with the team as it became the U19 team, and competed in the 2005 U19 World Championships in Tunis, Tunisia.
 The USA team won all eight games, winning the gold medal.
 Paris was the third leading scorer for the team, averaging 12.1 points per game and tied for the lead in rebounding with 7.0 rebounds per game.

 Coaching career

 In May 2020, Paris returned to her alma mater, the University of Oklahoma, as an assistant coach for the women’s basketball team under head coach Sherri Coale.

 In January 2023, Paris joined the coaching staff of the Dallas Wings in the WNBA, serving as an assistant coach under head coach Latricia Trammell.

 In December 2024, Paris joined the coaching staff of the Chicago Sky, serving as an assistant coach under head coach Tyler Marsh.
+She left the team after the 2025 season.